Meditation vs Pranayama: What's the Difference?

 Common Pranayama Techniques

-• Bhramari (Humming Bee Breath) — calming, soothing, and centering
+- Bhramari (Humming Bee Breath).
+Calming, soothing, centering

 What Is Meditation?

-Meditation (Dhyana in Sanskrit) is the practice of training attention and awareness, with the goal of achieving mental clarity, emotional calm, and eventually a state of consciousness beyond ordinary thinking.
+Meditation (Dhyana in Sanskrit) is the practice of training attention and awareness.
+The goal is mental clarity, emotional calm, and eventually a state of consciousness beyond ordinary thinking.

-In the Yoga Sutras, meditation is the seventh limb — preceded by concentration (dharana) and followed by absorption (samadhi).
-It represents a deeper internalisation than pranayama.
+In the Yoga Sutras, meditation is the seventh limb.
+Preceded by concentration (dharana) and followed by absorption (samadhi).
+It is a deeper internalisation than pranayama.

 Key Characteristics of Meditation

-• Works with the mind — affects thought patterns, emotional regulation, and awareness
+- Works with the mind.
+Affects thought patterns, emotional regulation, awareness

 Common Meditation Techniques